 Discussion: See 12/0297.
-This document does not address clarifications to measurement elements/frames and the like ot deal with 80+80 MHz (etc).
+This document does not address clarifications to measurement elements/frames and the like to deal with 80+80 MHz (etc).

 Changes from rev3:

 Given favorable feedback from the March meeting for change sets 1-6 and 8Alternate, these have been collapsed together; and other change sets have been removed